BJP chose Droupadi Murmu as Prez nominee only to gain tribal votes: Medha Patkar | Politics

 Social activist Medha Patkar believes that the BJP has fielded tribal leader Draupadi Murmu as the NDA's presidential candidate only because the community forms a major part of the vote bank but the party is not pro-Adivasi.

-Wondering what could Murmu who could not bring electricity to her native village, or Yashwant Sinha, the Presidential nominee of major opposition parties and an economist, could do after being elected, Patkar claimed that a President becomes the rubber stamp of the ruling party.
+Wondering what could Murmu who could not bring electricity to her native village, or Yashwant Sinha, the Presidential nominee of major opposition parties and a former union finance minister, could do after being elected, Patkar claimed that a President becomes the rubber stamp of the ruling party.

 ''Modi-ji went to Bhopal and spent more than Rs 30 crore for a one-day function.
 At the same time, incidents of lynching of tribal people had taken place in Madhya Pradesh itself,'' said Patkar, who has been fighting for the cause of tribal communities.